Section on Gastroenterology

 Click above to learn more about our U.S. News & World Report ranking.

 Wake Forest Baptist Medical Center is ranked among the nation's best hospitals for gastroenterology and GI surgery by U.S. News & World Report.

 The Digestive Health Center at Wake Forest Baptist offers one of the nations most experienced experts in digestive diseases.
 Our facilities have the most advanced equipment and procedures to diagnose and treat gastrointestinal diseases, a highly trained nursing staff, a full-service anesthesia team, and an environment sensitive to patient comfort and privacy.
 More than 12,000 endoscopic procedures are performed each year.
 Patients come to the Center from throughout the country, state, and region with digestive problems that range from the common to the very unusual and complex.
 Our gastroenterology services were recently ranked in the top 25 in the country.

 The Digestive Health Center consists of:

-- The Gastroenterology Clinic, where consultations take place in a comfortable, new off-campus outpatient setting.
+- The Gastroenterology Clinic, now located off-campus at Stratford Executive Park in Winston Salem.
+Consultations take place in a comfortable outpatient setting.
 Gastrointestinal disorders are diagnosed and treated by our faculty.
 The clinic is located in Stratford Executive Park (500 Shepherd Street), three miles from the Medical Center.